 Parenting NI offer training on a wide range of topics for professionals working directly with parents and carers.
 Browse the training calendar below for information on up and coming training.
-To register for any of the sessions you can either complete the booking form to the right of this page or download a booking form, then return along with payment to Lorna either via email or post to:
+To register for any of the sessions you can either complete the booking form to the right of this page or download a booking form, then return along with payment to Kelly either via email or post to:

 Parenting NI, 42 Dublin Road, Belfast, BT2 7HN